Tom-Holliday/Quixotic/src/posts/ftse-100-weakens-amid-reeves-tax-speculation.md

 cover: /assets/img/rachel-reeves.jpg
 draft: false
 ---
 *Source: Flickr.
-Rachel Reeves and her red box*
+Rachel Reeves and her red box.*

 **AstraZeneca’s US listing move was overshadowed as the FTSE 100 slid to monthly lows on renewed fears that Rachel Reeves will hike income taxes in the November budget.**